The Watering Hole, Perranporth: My Honest Guide to Cornwall’s Beach Bar

 It also suits music fans when there is something specific on that they actually want to see.
 The event programme is broad enough now that you do need to know which version of the venue you are choosing.

 I would recommend it less strongly to anyone who wants the easiest pub visit possible, anyone put off by a bit of effort getting there, or anyone who prefers somewhere more sheltered and predictable.
+Older visitors or anyone with mobility concerns may still enjoy it, but the beach approach is the detail to think through before committing to the visit.

 How I would do it